 Postnuptial agreements could also address common divorce issues such as asset division and child custody, but they cannot contain child support provisions.
 Some postnuptial agreements are forged specifically to identify the rights and obligations of a spouse in the event of a divorce.

 In Bratton v.
 Bratton, 136 S.W.3d 595 (Tenn.
 2004), the Supreme Court of Tennessee held that “postnuptial agreements are valid so long as there is adequate consideration for the agreement, it is knowledgeably entered into, and there is no evidence of fraud, coercion or duress.”
-While the marriage itself can be viewed as adequate consideration for a prenuptial agreement to be enforceable, the same conclusion is not afforded to postnuptial agreements as the Supreme Court of Tennessee found that the wife’s promise in Bratton“was more akin to coercion, in that she threatened to leave him if he did not sign the agreement,” and the agreement would be invalid due to coercion and duress even it did constitute adequate consideration.
+While the marriage itself can be viewed as adequate consideration for a prenuptial agreement to be enforceable, the same conclusion is not afforded to postnuptial agreements as the Supreme Court of Tennessee found that the wife’s promise in Bratton “was more akin to coercion, in that she threatened to leave him if he did not sign the agreement,” and the agreement would be invalid due to coercion and duress even it did constitute adequate consideration.

 Tennessee Code § 36-4-121(a)(1) establishes that in all actions for divorce or legal separation, the court can equitably divide, distribute, or assign marital property between the parties without regard to marital fault.
-An equitable distribution state simply means that after property has been classified as marital or separate, a court must divide marital property equitably, which does not necessarily mean an equal division of property.
+An equitable distribution state simply means that after the property has been classified as marital or separate, a court must divide marital property equitably, which does not necessarily mean an equal division of property.

 Under Tennessee Code § 36-4-121(c), the court must consider all relevant factors when making equitable division of marital property, including the duration of the marriage, the age, health, and financial needs of each of the parties, tangible or intangible contributions by one party to the education, training or increased earning power of the other party, the relative ability of each party for future acquisitions of capital assets and income, the contribution of each party to the acquisition, preservation, appreciation, depreciation or dissipation of the marital or separate property, the value of separate property, the estate of each party, economic circumstances of each party, tax consequences, Social Security benefits available to each spouse, and any other factors necessary to consider the equities between the parties.

-Tennessee Code § 36-4-121(b)(1)(A) provides that marital property means all real and personal property acquired by either or both spouses during the course of the marriage up to the date of the final divorce hearing and owned by either or both spouses as of the date of filing of a complaint for divorce.
+Tennessee Code § 36-4-121(b)(1)(A) provides that marital property means all real and personal property acquired by either or both spouses during the course of the marriage up to the date of the final divorce hearing and owned by either or both spouses as of the date of filing of a complaint about divorce.

 Under Tennessee Code § 36-4-121(b)(1)(B), marital property includes income from and any increase in value during the marriage of property determined to be separate property when each party substantially contributed to its preservation and appreciation.